ashwrp14/AI_TraceFinder-AshwiniRP/README.md

 # 🧠 AI TraceFinder — Scanner Identification by Ashwini R P

-This repository presents a forensic-grade pipeline for identifying the source scanner of a document image using handcrafted features and deep learning.
-The core model used is **XGBoost**, applied to both training and testing phases for robust classification.
-The system includes preprocessing, feature extraction, explainability via Grad-CAM, and deployment via Gradio.
+This repository presents a forensic-grade pipeline for identifying the source scanner of a document image using handcrafted features and a single, robust classifier: **XGBoost**.
+The system includes preprocessing, feature extraction, model training and testing, explainability via Grad-CAM, and deployment via Gradio.

 ---